Montana Beef to School

 Moooooving Forward Together: Strategies for Montana Beef to School

-Read the case study report below for tips and stories about how to bring local beef into schools.
+Read the case study report Moooooving Forward Together: Strategies for Montana Beef to School for tips and tricks on how to bring beef into Montana schools and to:

 - Discover the creative ways schools are working with producers and processors in Montana to procure local Montana beef.